List of FC Dinamo București managers

 This is a list of Dinamo București managers by season since its founding in 1948.

 Coloman Braun-Bogdan was Dinamo's first manager.

-Angelo Niculescu won the first Liga I title in the club's history.
+Angelo Niculescu led the club to its first Liga I title.

-Romanian-Hungarian Iuliu Baratky won the first Romanian Cup in the club's history.
+Under Romanian-Hungarian coach Iuliu Baratky, the club won its first Romanian Cup.

+Traian Ionescu won four titles and a Romanian Cup with the club.

+Nicolae Dumitru won seven titles, two Romanian Cups, and led the club to the 1983–84 European Cup semi-finals.

-After winning with Dinamo five Liga I titles as a player, Ion Nunweiller won two titles as head coach and one as an assistant.
+Ion Nunweiller, after winning five Liga I titles with Dinamo as a player, went on to win two more as head coach and one as an assistant.

 Valentin Stănescu spent two years as Dinamo's manager, winning two trophies.

-After winning eight trophies with the club as a player Cornel Dinu won three as a manager.
+After winning eight trophies with the club as a player, Cornel Dinu won three as a manager.

-Mircea Lucescu spent almost five years as Dinamo's manager, winning one Liga I title and two Romanian Cups.
+Mircea Lucescu spent almost five years as Dinamo's manager, winning one Liga I title, two Romanian Cups, and reaching the 1989–90 European Cup Winners' Cup semi-finals.

-Florin Halagian won the 1991–92 title without losing a single game during the whole season.
+Florin Halagian won the 1991–92 title without losing a single game.

-Marin Ion had three spells as Dinamo's manager, in the first one winning the Liga I title.
+Marin Ion had three spells as Dinamo's manager, winning the Liga I title in the first one.

 Ioan Andone won five trophies as Dinamo's manager.

-Mircea Rednic won the Liga I title in his first year spent at Dinamo.
+Mircea Rednic won the Liga I title in his first year with Dinamo.

 Cosmin Contra won the first Cupa Ligii in the club's history.